Skip to main content

 Tally

-After proofs are generated, and results tallied, the results (Tally) is written to a file.
-This file contains the result of a Poll.
+Once the proofs are generated, and results tallied, the results (Tally) are written to a file.
 Let's take a look at one:

 {